mx20100/batch-maker/README.md

-# AM-Flow Batch Creator
+# AM-Flow Batch Maker

-The **AM-Flow Batch Creator** is an internal desktop tool designed to streamline the preparation of STL files for AM-Flow systems.
+The **AM-Flow Batch Maker** is an internal desktop tool designed to streamline the preparation of STL files for AM-Flow systems.

 It takes a ZIP file containing your 3D models (STLs), sanitizes the filenames, generates random order IDs, and automatically builds the required `meta.csv` file.
 It also safely splits large batches into smaller folders of 100 files each, ready for upload.